r4bbitjs/r4bbitjs-website/docs/api-reference/client.md

 });
 ```

-Example with unlimited number of replies that can occur within specified timespan `timeout: 5_000`:
+Example, with an unlimited number of replies that can occur within a specified timespan `timeout: 5_000`:

 ```ts
 await client.publishMultipleRPC(objectMessage, {